 Birth of Pakistan's most successful left-arm spinner, Iqbal Qasim.
-Often partnering Abdul Qadir, Qasim took 171 wickets in 50 Tests, including a 10-wicket haul against Australia in 1980 in Karachi, which set the stage for a series win.
-His bowling proved miserly, and he has among the best economy-rates for Pakistani bowlers with over 50 Test wickets.
+Often partnering Abdul Qadir, Qasim took 171 wickets in 50 Tests, including a ten-wicket haul against Australia in 1980 in Karachi, which set the stage for a series win.
+His bowling proved miserly, and he has among the best economy rates for Pakistani bowlers with over 50 Test wickets.

 In a drawn match at Headingley, South Africa's Peter Kirsten scored his only Test century, at the age of 39.
 His half-brother Gary Kirsten was also in the team.
 The next Test, at The Oval, which England won to square the series, was Peter's last.

-Opening batsman Peter Lashley took the ball and dismissed Geoff Boycott with his third delivery in Test cricket, the only wicket he took for West Indies, whose win at Headingley sealed the series.
+Opening batter Peter Lashley took the ball and dismissed Geoff Boycott with his third delivery in Test cricket, the only wicket he took for West Indies, whose win at Headingley sealed the series.

 Ian Botham took his 100th Test wicket only two years and nine days after making his debut when Mike Brearley took a superb left-handed slip catch to remove Sunil Gavaskar in the second Test at Lord's.
 It was at the time the fastest century of Test wickets, but the record only lasted five months - Kapil Dev raced to the same landmark in just one year and 105 days.